-In terms of the future time horizons applied in the assessment, the short term (2025) risk was assessed by using the historical baseline climate data.
-This is because physical climate change takes a much longer time to show its evolution, the Group thus expects climate conditions to remain similar to the historical trend by 2025.
+In terms of the future time horizons applied in the assessment, We have evaluated climaterelated risks in time horizon: short-(0-2 years), medium-(2-10 years) and long term (more than 10 years).
+The short term (2025) risk was assessed by using the historical baseline climate data.
 The medium-term and long-term time horizons are defined as 2030 and 2050 respectively, in alignment with the key milestones for managing climate change as internationally recognized.
-These timeframes have been integrated into the ERM and strategy formulation processes, including the analysis of financial impacts.
+These timeframes have been integrated into the ERM and strategy formulation processes.

-Climate Scenarios Description Estimated Increase in Temperature by 2100 SSP 1-2.6 A low emissions scenario that shows global efforts in alignment to current commitments under the Paris Agreement.
-1.8°C SSP 3-7.0 A medium-high scenario that represents a realistic worst-case outcome.
+Climate Scenarios Description Estimated Increase in Temperature by 2100 SSP1-2.6 A low emissions scenario that shows global efforts in alignment to current commitments under the Paris Agreement.
+1.8°C SSP3-7.0 A medium-high scenario that represents a realistic worst-case outcome.
 It implies difficulties in mitigating physical risks due to increasing regional rivalry.
-3.6°C SSP 5-8.5 A high emissions scenario following a 'business as usual' trajectory, assuming no additional climate policy and seeing GHG emissions triple by 2100.
+3.6°C SSP5-8.5 A high emissions scenario following a 'business as usual' trajectory, assuming no additional climate policy and seeing GHG emissions triple by 2100.
 4.4°C